 Number of contributor estimation

 Deriving the Number of Contributors (NOC) from Short Tandem Repeat (STR) profiles is a challenging task due to occluding factors such as allele sharing between donors, or allelic drop out [1-9].
 This becomes increasingly difficult when the number of contributors rises.
-However, most software that is used for DNA interpretation does require the NOC to be entered by the user [10, 11], which influences the calculation of the evidence [2, 11-16].
+However, most probabilistic genotyping software that is used for weight of evidence calculations does require the NOC to be entered by the user [10, 11], which can influence the height of the likelihood ratio [2, 11-16].

 Valuable steps have been made to develop methods that can more accurately predict the NOC than relying on the Maximum Allele Count (MAC)-method which involves taking the locus with the most alleles, dividing by two and rounding up [17].
 The improvement mainly corresponds with incorporating more information such as for example the Total Allele Count (TAC), peak heights, drop out and stutter rates, the distribution of allele counts, and population allele frequency [3, 5, 8, 9].
 Others use more complex techniques like Bayesian networks [4].
 From the multitude of models to estimate the NOC, machine learning models have shown to outperform standard methods on both accuracy and speed [18, 19].
 However, machine learning algorithms are often considered to be “black-boxes” [20-27], as the predictions they output are made based on generalization from training data, but the exact mechanism is not easily understood.
 It is important for DNA-experts to know which factors the algorithm or model used to make a prediction.
 In this way, the experts can decide whether or not to trust the outcome.
 Perhaps the model considered some information that the expert missed, or even made a decision on information that should not be relevant to determine the NOC.
 By delivering this transparency, predictions can be made more understandable and more informed decisions can be made.